-Bitter cold temperatures to chill millions this weekend
+At least 3 dead as frigid air sweeps nation

 Portions of Illinois, Wisconsin and Minnesota could get the coldest air the region has seen in two years.

-Sub-freezing temperatures
+Subfreezing temperatures

 New York, Washington and Boston woke up Saturday to extremely cold temperatures, with the wind chill ranging from minus 10 to minus 35 degrees in some locations from Pennsylvania up into Maine.